AnselmPowell/ShapeMatchGame/Memory Bank/gameMechanicsAndPhysics.md

    - Each iteration processes cells from bottom-to-top to prevent "teleporting" through multiple spaces

 2. **Collision Detection**:
-   - Shapes stop falling when they encounter another shape or blocker
+   - Shapes stop falling when they encounter another shape, blocker, or portal
-   - Blockers act as immovable obstacles
+   - Blockers and portals act as immovable obstacles
    - Collision is detected before movement occurs

 3. **Coordinated Animation**: